Sestri Levante

 Sestri Levante (Segesta Tigullorum/Segesta Tigulliorum) is a town and comune in the Metropolitan City of Genoa, Liguria, Italy.
-Lying on the Mediterranean Sea, it is approximately 40 km south-east of Genoa and is set on a promontory.
-While nearby Portofino and the Cinque Terre are probably the best-known tourist destinations on the Italian Riviera, Sestri Levante has become popular among Italians.
-This once quiet fishing village has slowly turned into a tourist hotspot, developing an old and a new town.
+Lying on the Ligurian Sea, it is set on a promontory approximately 40 km south-east of Genoa.
+Nearby Portofino and the Cinque Terre are better-known as tourist destinations on the Italian Riviera, but Sestri Levante has become popular among Italians.
+This once quiet fishing village is now popular with tourists, and has an old and a new town.

 Geography

-Sestri Levante is found approximately halfway between Genoa and La Spezia.
-The town has two bays: Baia delle Favole, (Bay of the Fables), and Baia del Silenzio, the (Bay of Silence).
-The original part of Sestri Levante is actually on a peninsula, with the Baia del Silenzio (also known as "Portobello") on one side and Baia delle Favole on the other.
-Baia delle Favole or “Bay of Fairy Tales” was named in honor of Danish writer, Hans Christian Andersen, who lived in Sestri Levante for a short time in 1833.
+Sestri Levante is approximately halfway between Genoa and La Spezia.
+The town has two bays: Baia delle Favole (Bay of the Fables) and Baia del Silenzio (Bay of Silence).
+The oldest part of Sestri Levante is on a peninsula between the two bays.
+Baia delle Favole is named in honor of the Danish writer, Hans Christian Andersen, who lived in Sestri Levante for a short time in 1833.

 History

-Sestri Levante has its origins as an ancient maritime and merchant center.
-Originally a small island with a promontory, it was later connected to the mainland.
+Sestri Levante originated as a maritime and merchant center.
+Originally a small island, it was later connected to the mainland.
 In Roman times, it was known as Segesta Tigullorum (or Tigulliorum) or simply Segesta, but the place was nearly abandoned when the Roman empire collapsed.
 It seems to have belonged to the Ligurian tribe of the Tigullii.
 It was mentioned again in the year 909 in a certificate of Berengar I of Italy, in which part of its territory was ceded to the basilica di San Giovanni di Pavia.
 During the Middle Ages, Sestri Levante began to expand, probably giving the fortress appearance that is due to the terrain.

-In 1133, the noble family of Lavagna, the Fieschi, attacked Tigullio, the gulf in which Sestri Levante is located, however, they were fought off by the powerful Republic of Genoa, and therefore, Sestri Levante became a part of the republic, for military protection.
-In the year 1145, the abbey of San Colombano was acquired by the Genoese, and was transformed later into a castle.
+In 1133, the noble family of Lavagna, the Fieschi, attacked Tigullio, the gulf in which Sestri Levante is located, however, they were repelled by the powerful Republic of Genoa, and Sestri Levante became a part of the republic for military protection.
+In 1145, the abbey of San Colombano was acquired by the Genoese, and was transformed later into a castle.

 In 1170, Sestri Levante was attacked by a naval flotilla from Pisa, but was able to withstand the attack.

 Economy

-Cantiere navale di Riva Trigoso is a shipyard founded in 1897 by Erasmo Piaggio in Riva Trigoso, it mostly built commercial ships.
-In 1925, the Piaggio heirs decided to spin off the drydock business and the company was renamed Cantieri del Tirreno.
+Cantiere navale di Riva Trigoso is a shipyard founded in 1897 by Erasmo Piaggio in Riva Trigoso which mostly built commercial ships.
+In 1925, the Piaggio heirs spun off the drydock business and renamed the company Cantieri del Tirreno.
 It diversified into building warships and was heavily damaged during World War II.
 The shipyard was merged into Italcantieri in 1973 and then into Fincantieri in 1984.